johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 Note that the name server addresses may be located in the child zone.
 And some of the three zones may be served by the same name server.

-The parent zone contains delegation NS records which are not DNSSEC signed.
+The parent zone contains the delegation NS RRset for the child which is not DNSSEC signed.
 Therefore it does not matter if the parent zone is DNSSEC signed or not.
-What does matter is whether the parent zone support a strict mode secure connection.
+What does matter is whether any parent authoritative nameserver supports a strict mode secure connection.
 This gives a total of two possibilities for the parent zone.

 For the child zone there are also two possibilities, the child zone is DNSSEC secure or not.

-Then for the name server transport signalling there are three possibilities: the zone that hold the name server information supports a strict mode secure connection, the zone does not support a strict mode secure connection but it is DNSSEC secure, and the zone is neither DNSSEC secure nor does it support a
+Then for the name server transport signaling there are three possibilities: the zone that hold the name server information supports a strict mode secure connection, the zone does not support a strict mode secure connection but it is DNSSEC secure, and the zone is neither DNSSEC secure nor does it support a